The world's foremost practitioner

 - Anonymous Parisian theologian, 1398

-John's writings on swordsmanship and historical close-combat have appeared in eleven different published books since 2001.
-He was a contributing author on close combat and fighting arts to The Oxford Encyclopedia of Medieval Warfare and Military Technology (2010), a major consultant for the youth title, Warrior VS Warrior (Kingfisher 2010), and was senior editor and contributor on, Masters of Medieval and Renaissance Martial Arts (Paladin Press, 2008).
-John was also the writer and producer of the first of its kind web documentary on Renaissance martial arts.
-He also appears in and contributed to the new documentary feature film, Reclaiming the Blade.
-He also appeared in the documentary special featurette, "Knights in Training," on the 2008 special edition DVD re-release of the film First Knight.
-He lectured on historical combat at the Origins gaming convention '02 and has consulted on historical combat for the video game industry.
+As a professional fight consultant, John's writings on swordsmanship and historical close-combat have appeared in eleven different published books since 2001.
+His research on interpretation and application of historical combat teachings was featured in Late Medieval and Early Modern Fight Books (Brill, 2016).
+He was a contributing author on close combat and fighting arts to The Oxford Encyclopedia of Medieval Warfare and Military Technology (2010).
+John was a major consultant for the youth title, Warrior VS Warrior (Kingfisher 2010), and was senior editor and contributor on, Masters of Medieval and Renaissance Martial Arts (Paladin Press, 2008).
+He has written on the nature of historical bladed combat for the anthology, Spirit of the Sword (Krause Publications 2010).

-Clements is also a patron member of the Oakeshott Institute, has consulted for the US Army's unarmed combative systems program, and has taught historical European martial arts to underprivileged kids at a college-prepatory academy in Houston.
+Clements is also a founding patron member of the Oakeshott Institute, has consulted for the US Army's unarmed combative systems program, and has taught historical European martial arts to underprivileged kids at a college-preparatory academy in Houston.
 Previously, in 1993 he taught two semesters on swordsmanship at Western Nevada Community College, and in the state of Texas is a Court certified Expert Witness in the area of bladed combat.
 From 1997 to 2004 he taught public classes and private lessons in Houston, Texas.

 John is also the author of the groundbreaking books Medieval Swordsmanship: Illustrated Methods & Techniques (Paladin Press, Nov ’98) and Renaissance Swordsmanship: The Illustrated Use of Rapiers and Cut-and-Thrust Swords (Paladin Press, March '97).

-Currently John trains in longsword, sword & buckler, sword & dagger, spear, rapier & dagger, and is an ardent promoter of weapon sparring and of test-cutting.
-In the past decade, John has had the opportunity to practice with actual historical swords and has handled more than 200 antique European blades from the 12th to 17th centuries in private collections, auction houses, and museum storerooms across five countries.
-John is a member of the British Arms & Armor Society and helped pioneer the realistic use of both historical wooden training swords (wasters) and steel training swords (federschwerter).
-He has long advocated a true martial arts approach within the modern study of European fight literature.
+John trains primarily in longsword, sword-and-buckler, sword-and-dagger, spear, rapier, and is an ardent promoter of non-competitive weapon sparring and test-cutting experiments.
+In the past 16 years, he has had the opportunity to practice with actual historical swords, handling more than 300 antique European blades from the 12th to 17th centuries in private and public collections across 15 countries.
+John is a member of the British Arms and Armor Society and helped pioneer the realistic use of both historical wooden training swords (wasters) and steel training swords (federschwerter).
+In September 1994, John took first place in the Advance Weapon-Sparring competition of the US National's Kung Fu tournament, in Orlando, Florida.
+He is a member of the Georgia Association of Historians and was a feature presenter on Renaissance swords at the 2006 Blade Show in Atlanta.

-To quote ARMA instructor John Clements: "As a historical fencer and Renaissance martial artist, I can think of nothing more satisfying than to simply declare, 'Yes, I am a swordsman.'"
+To quote ARMA instructor, John Clements: "As a historical fencer and Renaissance martial artist, I can think of nothing more satisfying than to simply declare, '...Yes, I am a swordsman.'"

 As of June 2005, John Clements is also the owner and operator of Iron Door studio, the nation’s first and only historical fencing hall built as an actual modern "school of arms" facility exclusively dedicated to the study and practice of Renaissance Martial Arts.

 As head instructor of ARMA, Director Clements has always maintained a cutting-edge curriculum with a holistic approach to the study and interpretation of the historical teachings.
 Between 2006 and 2007, John began implementing a revolutionary new understanding of Renaissance combatives.
-Following his new ideas on the nature of the subject and the meaning of longsword teachings as fundamental to the craft, he worked at presenting this program in three countries as well as through private instruction at his Iron Door Studio facility.
+Following his new ideas on the nature of the subject and the meaning of longsword teachings as fundamental to the craft, he worked at presenting this program in eight countries as well as through private instruction at his Iron Door Studio facility.
 In 2008 this new method --- emphasizing a radical understanding of the value of motion, balance, leverage with timing, and centered binding and striking --- became the de facto basis of the ARMA’s core fighting curriculum.

 See www.historicalfencing.com